TeleologicAppreciator/startup/README.md

 >  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

 ## 🚀 Specification Deliverable

+### Elevator Pitch

+Have you ever wanted to test your stock market intuition?
+At Stock Sprint, every day users receive virtual currency to invest in stocks at the market’s opening price and automatically sell at the end of the day.
+Compete with other participants and climb the leaderboard to see who has the best market instincts.

 > [!NOTE]
 >  Fill in this sections as the submission artifact for this deliverable.
 You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.